Dryland Hopi Corn 2024

 Updated Planting Times Notes

-The season here changes too quickly in the spring to beat the summer heat.
 Planting in late April delayed emergence due to cool soil temperatures and tassel formation started in the beginning of July when temperatures were hitting 109°F even for the earliest corn varieties.
-Future experiments should focus on varieties and planting methods that improve heat and drought tolerance or practices that improve retention of soil moisture rather than focusing on early planting or early maturation.
 Early planted corn gets the brunt of summer heat at pollination time and late planted corn doesn't dry down enough before first frost.
+The season here changes too quickly in the spring to beat the summer heat.
+Future experiments should focus on optimizing plant spacing to decrease competition for water and not on early planting and maturation.

 Hopi Corn Varieties In Order Of Planting 2024